 Hi my name is Michelle!

-I aspire to one day become an accountant, for which I am currently going to school for at Indian River State College for my Associates Degree.
+I aspire to one day become an accountant, for which I am currently going to school at Indian River State College for my Associates Degree.
 I hope to continue my studies and get a Bachelors in the future.
 I moved to Florida in 2010 with my mom and step dad from Iowa, living here in Florida has definitely been a different experience and I do miss the cold season.

 I started out working at Crossroads Addiction Services as a receptionist and biller, I recently moved up to my position as the Bookkeeper back in December, so now I am the money woman.
 I do anything and everything from making sure payments are made on time, to processing bills and invoices, to ensuring payroll and taxes are done on time and are entered into the accounting programs.

 I also try to make sure that all our business costumers are up to date with any new financial and customer services features we obtain.
-I set up meetings to discuss any problems they may be having with or with any confusions on their accounts.
+I set up meetings to discuss any problems they may be having or with any confusions on their accounts.

 Come see me at Crossroads!